 Among the objects were 35 reel-to-reel tapes from studio sessions during 1962-64.
 The musicologist Barry Kernfeld was asked to go through the tapes and describe their content.
 His description was published in 2005, in the journal Names & Numbers, at a time when Impulse! already had demanded that the tapes be withdrawn from the auction.

 You can read Kernfeld’s description of the tapes on his own web site here.
 Scroll down to the title «John Coltrane in Rudy van Gelder’s Studio».

-To say that these are newly discovered recordings is really ‘faked news’, if ever there was.
+To say that these are newly discovered recordings is really ‘faked news’, if ever there was any.

-The finally, and secondly, we get to the fourth point.
+Then finally, we get to the fourth point.
 Even the DeLuxe Version does not include all takes from the March 6 session.
 From Barry Kernfeld’s description, there are at least eight takes not included.

 None of the missing takes are, however, complete.
 They are in the John Coltrane Reference describes as either ‘false starts’ or ‘breakdowns’.
 Nonetheless, «… every take …» is wrong.
 A formulation of «… every complete take …» from the record company would be more in accordance with the truth.

 Fifthly: And to emphasize the fact that this session has been known for a long time, one of the tunes recorded at this session has been available on record since December 1965!
 One of the complete takes of the tune «Vilia» from Franz Lehar’s operetta Merry Widow was released on the Impulse! record «The Definitive Jazz Scene Volume 3» already in late 1965.
 It has been reissued several times; as bonus track on the CD releases of the record that was made the next day, on re-releases of «Live at Birdland» and it was included on the box set «The Classic Quartet – Complete Impulse!
 Studio Recordings».